Market Octavia Plan Amendment (Formerly The Hub)

 This is an opportunity to re-envision the public realm - streets, alleys and new open spaces.
 The Market & Octavia Area Plan includes conceptual designs for improvements to streets, parks, and other public open spaces in the area.
 Since these concepts were first created in the early 2000s, best practices and City policies for the public realm design have advanced.
 The City now has a more developed vision for components such as bike facilities, pedestrian safety enhancements, shared streets, living alleys, and temporary interventions such as parklets and plazas.
 Creating better public spaces will reinforce the area’s identity as both as a gateway to other neighborhoods as well as a distinct neighborhood of its own.

-CREATE A ROBUST PUBLIC BENEFITS PACKAGE AND PRIORITIZE PROJECTS FOR IMPLEMENTATION
+UPDATE THE MARKET + OCTAVIA PUBLIC BENEFITS PACKAGE AND PRIORITIZE PROJECTS FOR IMPLEMENTATION

 The project will conduct economic feasibility analysis and develop recommendations for how additional development may contribute to the area in the following ways: help create new and additional affordable housing, contribute to transit improvements, provide new open space opportunities and/or enhance existing open spaces, improve streets and alleys, and others as identified through the planning process.